Denton, Newcastle upon Tyne: Leisure

+Transport

 Ward boundary

 The boundary starts at the A1/Stamfordham Road roundabout and heads northwest along Stamfordham Road.
 It heads south along Glantlees, turns west along the rear of Fairspring and moves north excluding the Greenfield Avenue properties.
 The boundary heads westerly along West Avenue to the junction with Rogerson Terrace.
 It then turns south and runs along the cycle track to All Saints College.
 From All Saints, the boundary follows the playing fields to Hillhead Road to the junction with Hillhead Parkway.
 It incorporates land to the south of Hillhead Parkway.
 The boundary then heads west to the rear of the church and on to the rear of Frenton Close.
 It follows the rear of the properties on Clifton Walk until reaching North Walbottle wagonway.
 It then follows the wagonway south incorporating the Walbottle Year 7 Annexe until reaching the A69 where it heads east until reaching the A1 Western By-pass.
 From here the boundary heads along the A1 back to the Stamfordham Road roundabout.